SURFnet/eduhub-validator-service/readme.md

 REDIS_URI                           URI to redis JOB_STATUS_EXPIRY_SECONDS           Number of seconds before job status in Redis expires SPIDER_TIMEOUT_MILLIS               Maximum number of milliseconds before spider timeout.
+VALIDATOR_SERVICE_ROOT_URL          The root url of the web endpoint, used to generate a url to a status view.
+This url is included in the json output after starting a validation job as "web-url".
 ```

 ## Build